Script Summary: A Form filler for forms on the web.

 Provides a small red button at the top left within webpages that have forms, click it to first save the form values, later click it again to fill in the form with the saved info.
 Or paste raw values into a form from an email or text file.

 Also can record a mouse click on a page and have it replay any time you visit that page, any form on that page will get filled-in before the click is replayed.
-This script's menu is available under "User Script Commands" in the GM entry in the Tools menu or via the shortcut alt-m.
+This script's menu is available via the shortcut alt-m.